 The Atlanta Region is the largest of 10 regions and encompasses eight southern states, including Florida, South Carolina, North Carolina, Alabama, Tennessee, Kentucky, Mississippi, and Georgia.
-Each month, we pay over 10 million beneficiaries and nearly 7 billion dollars in benefits.
+Each month, we pay nearly 7 billion dollars in benefits to over 10 million beneficiaries.
 And as the largest region in the nation, we are responsible for performing 25% of all the nation's Social Security workload and are often involved in high profile national pilots, initiatives, conferences, meetings, and visits by high-level agency officials.

 About the Atlanta Region's Presidential Management Fellows Program

 In the Atlanta Region of the Social Security Administration (SSA), our Presidential Management Fellows (PMF) program is structured so as to provide interns with maximum exposure to the administration's local, regional, and national issues, initiatives, and leadership as much as possible.

 To facilitate this concept, we have designed the program so that our fellows will be perform their intensive two-year internship in the metropolitan Atlanta area.
 This allows the fellows easy access to the Atlanta Regional Office of SSA, where Executive Staff meetings, special conferences, training sessions and meetings with SSA leadership are held.